PhilSwiss/ticmctile/README.md

        -v, --version      show version info
        -h, --help         show this help

-    The optional arguments are only needed if the default setting doesnt meet the required needs.
-A specific name for the outputfile (-o/--output) can be set.
+    The optional arguments are only needed if the default setting does not meet the required needs.
+A specific name for the output file (-o / --output) can be set.
     The output can be in different scripting languages (-l / --language).
 Lua is default, but the following languages are also supported: JavaScript, Squirrel, Fennel, Wren and Moonscript.
 Dont expect too much, is just different formatting.
     The data can be saved as sprites (-s / --sprites) instead of tiles.
     Tiles/sprites can start on a different page (-p / --page) instead of 0.
-	Mode to encode (-m / --mode) the tiles/sprites as part of the code as raw, rle, as a binary-file (binary) or as part of the config, which is the default.
+	Mode (-m / --mode) to encode the tiles/sprites as part of the code as raw, rle, as a binary-file (binary) or as part of the config, which is the default.
     In the PRO version of TIC-80 there are up to 8 memory banks (-b / --bank) to store the tiles/sprites, instead of only one.
 The colors of the image can